matthewddiaz/Data-Structures/src/com/matthewddiaz/datastructures/trees/README.md

 # Fundamental Data Structures

+## Rooted Trees
+A rooted tree is a tree that has a distinguished node called **root**.

+The **height (h)** of a rooted tree is the longest simple path from the root to a leaf node.
+**Note:** the height of a rooted tree may range from 0 to (N-1), where N is the number of nodes in the tree.

+A **leaf node** is a node that does not have any children.

 ## Binary Trees
 Is a structured finite set of nodes that either
 1) contains no nodes or
-2) Composed of 3 disjoint set of nodes:
+2) Is composed of 3 disjoint set of nodes:
     1) a root node
     2) a binary tree called the left subtree
     3) a binary tree called the right subtree

-NOTE: Each node in a Binary Tree may have a most 2 children
+**Note:** A Binary Tree is a specific type of rooted tree.
+Each node in a Binary Tree may have at most 2 children.

 ### [Binary Tree](https://github.com/matthewddiaz/Data-Structures/blob/master/src/com/matthewddiaz/datastructures/trees/BinaryTree.java)
+This implementation uses a pointer called **root** to point to the root node of the Binary Tree.

 **Test class:** [BinarySearchTreeTest](https://github.com/matthewddiaz/Data-Structures/blob/master/test/com/matthewddiaz/datastructures/trees/BinaryTreeTest.java)